Clue355/Java_Cheat_Sheet/basics_v17.md

     // output: hello, carlos
     // when a string is concatonated this way a new instance is made
     // the variable then points to that new instance

-  }
+    int i = 0;
+    String output = i + " * "'
+    // the compiler will convert i to a string if you add a string to it }
 }
 ```